peterparkedcar165/nospell2024.4/README.md

 ##### Cannonballs deal AoE damage equal to half of a direct hit damage.
 [DONE]
 ##### Killing a hostile has a 50% chance to drop Cannonballs (2 rolls of 50% each).
 [DONE]

-##### Active: Shrapnel Blast - Shoot a blast of shrapnels forward, dealing damage in an area and inflicted Shredded to targets, reducing Armor per damage instance.
+##### Active Spell: Shrapnel Blast - Shoot a blast of shrapnels forward, dealing damage in an area and inflicted Shredded to targets, reducing Armor per damage instance.
 [DONE]

 #### Paladin
 ##### Increase Armor, and Attack Damage.
 [DONE]